 In Search of More of Burgundy's Best Châteaux?

-Just the mere thought of Burgundy château transports you to balmy sunny days in the peaceful French countryside exploring decadent country houses following a gentle cruise along the Nivernais and Bourgogne Canals en route to the picturesque River Yonne.
+Just the mere thought of Burgundy château transports you to balmy sunny days in the peaceful French countryside exploring decadent country houses following a gentle cruise along the Nivernais Canal and Bourgogne Canals en route to the picturesque River Yonne.

 For help in exploring your favourite French châteaux in the comfort and convenience of a luxury hotel barge cruise, talk to a member of our Sales Team today.